hanbinzheng/hanbinzheng.github.io/_posts/2025-05-15-The-Central-Limit-Theorem.md

 > 1. Linearity: $$\text{ Linearity}: \;\varphi_{aX + b}(t) = e^{ibt} \cdot \varphi_X(at)$$
 > 2. Independence $$\text{If random variable } X \text{  and  } Y \text{ are independent }, \; \varphi_{X + Y}(t) = \varphi_X(t) \cdot \varphi_Y(t)$$

-The proof for this two properites can be seen in the [Appendix](#appendix-characteristic-functions) for reference.
+The proof for this two properites can be seen in the [Appendix](#appendix-characteristic-functions).

 $$
 \begin{align*}